iterative/helm-charts/CONTRIBUTING.md

 $ kind create cluster --config kind-config.yaml
 ```

 That's it.
-You should be ready to make changes, run tests, and make commits!
-If
+You should be ready to make changes, run tests, and make commits! 🎉
-you experience any problems, don't hesitate to ping us in our [chat](/chat).

 ## Running skaffold
 Run skaffold in the root of the repo: